cabforum/servercert/docs/EVG.md

 ### 9.3.2.
 EV Subscriber Certificates

-Each EV Certificate issued by the CA to a Subscriber MUST contain a policy identifier defined by the CA in the certificate's certificatePolicies extension that:  (i) indicates which CA policy statement relates to that Certificate, (ii) asserts the CA's adherence to and compliance with these Guidelines, and (iii), by pre-agreement with the Application Software Supplier, marks the Certificate as being an EV Certificate.
+Each EV Certificate issued by the CA to a Subscriber MUST contain a policy identifier that is either defined by these Guidelines or the CA in the certificate's certificatePolicies extension that:  (i) indicates which CA policy statement relates to that Certificate, (ii) asserts the CA's adherence to and compliance with these Guidelines, and (iii) is either the CA/Browser Forum’s EV policy identifier or a policy identifier that, by pre-agreement with the Application Software Supplier, marks the Certificate as being an EV Certificate.

+The following Certificate Policy identifier is the CA/Browser Forum’s EV policy identifier:
+{joint‐iso‐itu‐t(2) international‐organizations(23) ca‐browser‐forum(140) certificate‐policies(1) ev-guidelines (1) } (2.23.140.1.1), if the Certificate complies with these Guidelines.

 ### 9.3.3.
 Root CA Certificates